nipunaupeksha/v3/content/jobs/Sanota/index.md

 - Introduced an innovative way of tracking AGVs using inductive sensor based system coupled with ESP 8266, Arduino and trilateration.

-- Worked with a team of three engineers to build a web based Apperal Management System.
+- Worked with a team of engineers to build a web based Apperal Management System.

 - Contributed on implementina portable graph plotting device using Raspberry Pi and Java.

+- Implemented and indoor Wi-Fi-based positioning system using Node MCU/ESP8266 grid.

 - Worked closely with engineers and designers to develop, document and manage the mentioned projects while providing demonstrations for muliple potential clients.